gdsaxton/Twitter/README.md

 # PANDAS
-This is a series of ipython notebooks for analyzing Big Data -- specifically Twitter data -- using Python's powerful <a href="http://pandas.pydata.org/" target=_blank>PANDAS</a> (Python Data Analysis) library.
+This is a series of ipython notebooks for downloading Twitter data in Python.
+For tutorials on how to <i>analyze</i> the data you've downloaded, please refer to a separate series of notebooks here: <a href="https://github.com/gdsaxton/PANDAS"  target=_blank>https://github.com/gdsaxton/PANDAS</a>

 For these tutorials I am assuming you have already downloaded some data and are now ready to begin examining it.
 In the first notebook I will show you how to set up your ipython working environment and import the Twitter data we have downloaded.
 If you are new to Python, you may wish to go through a <a href="http://social-metrics.org/tutorial-list/" target=_blank>series of tutorials</a> I have created in order.